AAA Cycle: Align-Agree-Apply

 Secure genuine commitment to how you will accomplish what you’re now aligned on.

-What Agreement Produces: Authentic commitment from stakeholders and teams - everyone understands and believes in the path forward because they helped shape it.
+What Agreement Produces: Authentic commitment from stakeholders and teams.
+Everyone understands and believes in the path forward because they helped shape it.

 Phase 3: Apply the Agreement